• Skip to primary navigation

 Why am I getting the dreaded Burn or Food Burn message?

 Make sure that you deglaze and scrape the bottom of the pot really well before pressure cooking.
 Also, don’t stir the pasta.
 Just add them on top and gently press down to make sure the pasta is submerged.
 If you’re still having issues, increase the liquid by ¼ cup.
-Find out how to avoid the burn message.
+Find out how to avoid the food burn Instant Pot message.

 Can this recipe be doubled?

 Yes, you can double the recipe with no changes to cook time.
+Make sure the food doesn’t go over the ½ full mark.

 Can I use other vegetables instead of bell peppers?